kcruse/cs189-darkmagic/README.md

 11. **Experience reading existing code and creating bug fixes.** Based on our findings from Early Project T, sometimes interns worked with existing code that contained bugs or a partial implementation.
 We give students an implementation of kernelized K-means and ask them to fix the bugs based on their understanding of the research paper (learning objective 10).
 This skill will likely be helpful for students in an internship-setting.

 ### How to Navigate the Repository
+The workflow of a typical student is as follows:
+1. Look at the [slides] for an overview of K-Means
+2. Open the [folder] and start on [project_part_1] where they will create a working K-Means implemention end-to-end in the context of a real industry situation.
+If they need any clarifications on the theory or more details, they can reference the [notes] as needed.
+3. After completing [project part 1], they will move on to [project part 2] where they will explore the bounds and limitations of K-Means and how they can prevent certain issues from arising.
+4. Once they have finished the coding portion, they will take the [quiz] to check their overall understanding of K-Means.
+5. Students can check their solutions using the notebooks found in [folder]